Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard

 Why does the Dashboard include multiple measures?

-The Dashboard is the result of hundreds of meetings with parents/guardians, teachers, students and community members who provided feedback and suggestions on the new school accountability system.
+The Dashboard is the result of hundreds of meetings with parents/caregivers, teachers, students and community members who provided feedback and suggestions on the new school accountability system.
 A consistent piece of feedback was that reducing the multiple measures to a single number would leave out information that is important to many parents/guardians and stakeholders.

 Parents/guardians said they are used to getting report cards showing how their child is doing.
 Just as the information about different subjects/courses helps them understand how their child is doing, the performance information on different measures will help them understand how the school or local educational agency is doing.